RoiShukrun1/Tech-Tube/README.md

 ## Instructions to run (Web):

-1. Navigate to the following directory: asp-tech-titans
+1. Navigate to the following directory: 'asp-tech-titans'
 2. Insure you install npm and run the build
+3. Navigate to the following directory: 'server'
-3. enter: 'npm start'
+4. enter: 'npm start'
+5. Open browser and enter 'localhost' in the URL bar

 ## Instruction to run (AndroidApp)